roman-milk/roman-milk.github.io/love-mother-love-daughter.md

  "Oh come on, Mark!"
 I sighed.
 "I can't try it on without your help!"

  Finally he nodded.
 "Sure…sure, of course."
 He stepped forward and reached out, expecting me to turn around.
 But instead, I headed back into my mom's bedroom, my heels still clacking.
 He had no choice but to follow.
-Report_Story #5